 We don't get pay stubs and there's no W2.
 How can I tell how much I earned with Doordash when there is no Doordash earnings statement?

 There is no portal for Dashers who want to pull up a record of their earnings.

-You can log in at Driver.Doordash.com.
-All you can get there is an estimate of your miles driven.
+You used to be able to log in at Driver.Doordash.com.
+However, all you could get there is an estimate of your miles driven.
 That estimate is only loaded annually, if that, and only captures about a third of your miles.
-No earnings record.
+There was no earnings statement.

 You can pull up your earnings history on the app.
 It only goes back a few months.

 Uber Eats lets you pull up the history of every delivery you ever made.
 Grubhub sends an email each week telling what they paid out.